Discovering DMR notes

 - CCS7 ID registrations:

-- Registrations for everywhere else, including North America, South America, Asia, and Oceania, are handled by RadioID.net
+- Registrations for everywhere—including North America, South America, Asia, and Oceania, Europe, and Africa—are now all handled by RadioID.net.

 - BrandMeister Dashboard